nnagewad/memory/problem_statement.md

 - Do you see the value of familial stories being passed down from generation to generation?

-- Do you believe their are parallels in our past with our present, that could ultimately define our future?
+- Have any stories told to you share parallels to your present?

 -